cnrosu/AutoHelpDesk/docs/microsoft-store-diagnostics.md

    inspection is mandatory, ensure the device trusts the inspection root certificate.

-## 5. Use built-in diagnostics and troubleshooters
+## 5. Run built-in diagnostics

-1. Launch the **Windows Store Apps** troubleshooter (Settings > System > Troubleshoot > Other troubleshooters, or open [Troubleshoot settings](ms-settings:troubleshoot)).
-   Record any fixes it applies.
+1. Windows 11 and current Windows 10 builds do not ship a dedicated Microsoft Store troubleshooter, so skip any legacy guidance that references one.
 2. Run the hidden Microsoft Store diagnostic tool:

    ```powershell